 tend to be painted a deep red.

-The bisque shoulder head Goss doll on right, has stationary glass
+Shown left, William Henry Goss bisque shoulder head has stationary glass

 eyes, lightly feathered eyelashes, multi stroke eyebrows, wigged, deep red